VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmsia-software-engineering-of-internet-applications/notes.markdown

 **Object models** describe the system in terms of object classes and their associations.

-An **Object class** is ab abstraction over a set of objects with common attributes and the services (operations) provided by each object.
+An **Object class** is an abstraction over a set of objects with common attributes and the services (operations) provided by each object.

 * Natural ways of reflecting the real-world entities manipulated by the system.
 * More abstract entities are more difficult to model using this approach.